 Boats.

-so, why call a boat Catflap?
+why Catflap?

 What else would you call a boat when you had five cats and three dogs?